jkaewprateep/player_curser_input/README.md

 ### Input image as curser ###

+It required to transfrom the scoped image into matrixes value for the networks model input, the model catagorized object and determine the response functions.

 ```
 original_image = tf.image.resize(observation, [42, 42])
 image = tf.image.rgb_to_grayscale( tf.cast( tf.keras.utils.img_to_array( original_image ), dtype=tf.float32 ) )